Skip to content

 healtharchive reconcile-annual-tool-options --year 2026 --sources hc --apply

-What it does: - Reconciles legacy baseline tool options to per-source profiles - Reconciles annual execution_policy defaults (for example HC/PHAC fresh_only resume policy and playwright_warc fallback settings) - Reconciles canonical HC/PHAC scope filters on existing annual jobs - Backfills canonical annual metadata on matching jobs: campaign_kind, campaign_year, campaign_date, campaign_date_utc, and scheduler_version - Preserves explicit non-baseline overrides - Enforces restart-budget floor and annual safety defaults
+What it does: - Reconciles legacy baseline tool options to per-source profiles - Reconciles annual execution_policy defaults (for example HC/PHAC fresh_only resume policy and playwright_warc fallback settings) - Reconciles canonical managed-source scope filters and large-media block rules on existing annual jobs - Backfills canonical annual metadata on matching jobs: campaign_kind, campaign_year, campaign_date, campaign_date_utc, and scheduler_version - Preserves explicit non-baseline overrides - Enforces restart-budget floor and annual safety defaults

 salvage-annual-edition